Ictp/Repozer/README.md

 - Start Indico
 - Enter Admin web interface, Plugins
-- Enable Search plugin, Repozer, set default Sea = Repozer
-- Set Repozer DB path (***CHECK IT!!!***) and Save Settings
+- Enable Search plugin, Repozer, set default Sea = Repozer and Save Settings
 - Via shell, go to "<Indico path>/src/indico/ext/search/repozer/manage" and type:

 ```
     $ python createRepozeCatalog.py
 ```

-this will create the inidico_catalog.fs (you should see percentage numbers)
+this will create the repozecatalog inside your Data.fs (you should see percentage numbers)
-- chown (apache:apache or whatever) the indico_catalog.fs and related files
+- It could take a long time.
+At the end it will pack your DB.

 **Now your search engine is up-n-running!**